-- Participate in the hiring and training of new team members
+- Participate in the hiring and training of new team members.

-- Lead status update meetings
+- Lead status update meetings.

-- Manage budget and production agenda
+- Manage budget and production schedule.

-- Set clear goals and objectives for the team
+- Set clear goals and objectives for the team.

-- Report directly to senior management
+- Report directly to senior management.

-- Delegate responsibilities to subordinates and provide guidance and direction
+- Delegate responsibilities to subordinates and provide guidance and direction.

-- Contribute to the maximization of efficiency and productivity
+- Contribute to maximizing efficiency and productivity.

 Depending on the company, sample executive requirements and qualifications may include:

-- Significant experience in the industry
+- Significant industry experience.

-- Leadership or management experience
+- Leadership or management experience.

-- Exceptional communication skills, both written and verbal
+- Exceptional communication skills, both written and oral.

-- Strong team building skills and ability to motivate others
+- Strong team building skills and ability to motivate others.

-- Team-player mindset and willingness to collaborate
+- Team player attitude and willingness to collaborate.

 Peter F. Drucker wrote perhaps the seminal book on management, The Effective Executive, in 1967.
 When asked how he defined the term executive, Drucker was quoted in a Fast Company article titled “Who Is an Executive?” as saying: